roman-kutlak/nlglib/README.rst

 Audience
 ========

-The library should be useable by programmers with as little linguistic knowledge as possible.
-Given that the aim of the library is language generation, some linguistic knowledge is necessary.
+The library should be usable by programmers with no prior linguistic knowledge.
+Given that the aim of the library is language generation, some linguistic knowledge is necessary but you should be able to pick it up from the examples.

 Scope